 Wagah is a village located in Lahore District, Punjab Province, in Pakistan that is known for an exhilarating ceremony between the soldiers of India and Pakistan at the Wagah border.
 The town is also known for a railway station between India and Pakistan.
 This border is known as Wagah-Attari border and it lies between Amritsar in India and Lahore in Pakistan.
-There are villages on both sides of the border that lies around the Radcliffe Line which separates Pakistan and India.

-Wagah Border is located approximately 28km from Amritsar and 20 km from Lahore and it runs along the Grand Trunk Road that is Asia’s oldest and longest roads.
+Wagah Border is located approximately 28 km from Amritsar and 20 km from Lahore and it runs along the Grand Trunk Road that is Asia’s oldest and longest roads.
 This old road linked Central Asia to the Indian subcontinent and was known as a popular trade route back then.
 The Beating Retreat Ceremony is held every day at the border before the sunset.
-The most amazing thing about it is that although the ceremony has been going on in the same manner for years now yet the premises stay packed by patriotic countrymen on both sides of the border every day.
+The most amazing thing about it is that although the ceremony has been going on in the same manner for years now yet the premises stays packed by patriotic countrymen on both sides of the border every day.

 The first beating retreat ceremony was held in 1959.
 The ceremony marks the formal and official closure of the border for the night and lowering of the national flags of the two countries.
 Primarily a formal interaction, this ceremony turns into an exciting affair by the enthusiastic crowd that motivates the soldiers with patriotic songs and loud cheers.
 The soldiers showcase showmanship and military camaraderie.

 The Wagah Border is fundamentally a road border between India and Pakistan.
 This place can be considered as a very famous tourist spot owing to its beating retreat ceremony which is held every day for 2 hours just before the sunset.
 The ceremony is participated by soldiers of Border Security Forces (BSF) from India and Pakistan Rangers from Pakistan.
-A flag ceremony and a marching ceremony which is often referred to as the ‘Silly Walk Ceremony’ are held every day.
+A flag ceremony and a marching ceremony which is often referred to as the Silly Walk Ceremony are held every day.
 The ceremony is concluded by the folding of national flags and the closing of gates.

 Fundamentally a step-well, the Goindwal Baoli was constructed in the 16th century by Guru Amar Das.
-It is located on the banks of the River Beas and is also a very important Sikh center.
+It is located on the banks of the River Beas and is also a very important Sikh centre.
 What is really interesting about this place is the fact that it is one of the first Sikh pilgrimage sites.

 The Harike Wetland & Bird Sanctuary is also the largest wetland which is situated in North India.
 What is interesting to know is the fact that this man-made wetland spreads into the Tarn Taran Sahib, Ferozepur, and Kapurthala in Punjab.
 This place is undoubtedly one of the most famous destinations for bird watchers as well as nature enthusiasts.

-Khalsa College is fundamentally an ancient college that was founded in 1892.
+Khalsa College is an ancient college that was founded in 1892.
 This 300-acre campus owing to its amazing track record has acquired the status of the highest institute for education showcasing an enriching environment in Punjab.